suzanamelomoraes/stats-file-reader-ts/README.md

 - Composition
 - Static methods

-Please, feel free to contribute with comments, pointing issues or pull requests.
+Please, feel free to contribute with comments or include pull requests.

 ### Technologies: